 Author’s Note:

 Welcome to my theory of knights and horses in Eyes Wide Shut.
-There are many like it, but this one is mine.
-Very special thanks to Juli Kearns (Idyllopus Press), M (u/33doeyeswideshut), and M.H., the three of you have redefined how I see the world.
-Each one of you helped me see the light in different ways.
+There aren't many like it—except this one dude who partially picked up on it—this one is mine.
+Very special thanks to Juli Kearns (Idyllopus Press), M (u/33doeyeswideshut), and M.H., the three of you have redefined how I see this film, and thereby, the world.
+Each one of you helped me see this light in different ways.
+Lastly, thank you to the mortal pain of this world, which has taught me more than any film, book, or story ever could.

 •••

-Before we begin, I want to set the table with a rare interview Kubrick gave during the press tour for Full Metal Jacket in 1987.
+Before we dive into the film itself, I want to set the table with a rare interview Kubrick gave during the press tour for Full Metal Jacket in 1987.
 At the time, Kubrick was living in England but still enjoyed American culture from a distance.
 It always stuck with me that Kubrick seemed more impressed by the minute-long beer advertisements than the NFL games he was sent from America:

 “The Michelob commercials.
 I'm a pro-football fan, and I have videotapes of the games sent over to me, commercials and all.
 Last year Michelob did a series, just impressions of people having a good time, the big city at night.